mytory/mytory-markdown/readme.txt

 = Logic =

+#### You have to enable dropbox 'Public Folder' ####

+This plugin use dropbox 'Public link'.
+If you register dropbox account after December 6, 2012 you don't have Public folder.
+Then, [visit this page to 'enable public folder'](https://www.dropbox.com/enable_public_folder).

 #### On admin page ####

 On admin write page, put markdown url path.
 And click 'update editor' button.
 So markdown content converted to html is putted to editor.